Shelby County Vehicle Impound Guide

 After 30 Days

-In Ohio, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the legal right to sell the vehicle at a lien sale to recover their costs.
+If a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding fees.
+Avoid this situation by acting promptly.

 If You Can't Afford the Fees